 Means of Protection

-MOP, MOOP, and MOPP — these might sound like muppet names, but they are actually at the heart of medical device design.
+MOP, MOOP, and MOPP.
+These might sound like Muppet names, but they are actually at the heart of medical device design.
 The purpose of a medical device is to help a patient be well, so the device should not do harm.

-In medical device design, MOP stands for Means of Protection and refers the steps taken to keep patients safe from electrical shock around medical electrical equipment.
+In medical device design, MOP stands for Means of Protection and refers to the steps taken to keep patients safe from electrical shock around medical electrical equipment.

 The widely recognized EN 60601-1 standard for medical electrical equipment defines a Means of Protection as a means for reducing the risk of electric shock to its requirements.
 To be considered a MOP, EN 60601-1 defines the types of isolation barriers and acceptable levels of leakage current.